xie-dongping/sml_rules/README.md

 ## Usage

-To use these rules, include the following in your WORKSPACE file:
+To use these rules (provided that bazel/[bazelisk](https://github.com/bazelbuild/bazelisk/releases) is installed), include the following in your WORKSPACE file:

 ```python
 load("@bazel_tools//tools/build_defs/repo:git.bzl", "git_repository")